 Hverir Mud Pools

-As with Iceland’s ever changing landscapes, the Hverir mud pools were yet another one of the country’s unique natural wonders.
+As with Iceland’s ever-changing landscapes, the Hverir mud pools were yet another one of the country’s unique natural wonders.
 If you want to visit here you’ll need to make your way to the northern part of Iceland.

 Hverir boiling mud pool

-Landscape around the Hverir Mud Pools
+The landscape around the Hverir Mud Pools

 The long sweeping Reynisfjara Beach, in Eastern Iceland, consists of black lava sands, is a popular spot for Iceland landscape photography.

 And let’s not forget about our four-footed friends.
 We found these sheep happy foraging amongst the seaweed.

 Once a year, the ‘Rettir’ occurs.
 This involves the herding of sheep down from the highlands to a wooden enclosure.
 Here, the sheep are separated into smaller pens assigned to their respective owners.
 Finally, the sheep are then taken to shelters, keeping them safe from Iceland’s frigid winter.